Ana Victoria Jiménez: Communism

-Jiménez has been dedicated to activism since the 1960s.
+Jiménez was dedicated to activism from the 1960s onwards.
 In the beginning of her activist career, she formed part of the Communist Party.
-Within the Communist Party, specifically the Communist Youth League, she was able to become the secretary of the party's, Comité Central (The central Committee).
-Also, during her participation in a communist party named, Central Campesina Independiente and Frente Electoral del Pueblo (Central Peasant Independent and Electoral Front of the People), Jiménez was arrested and detained during an operation by Mexico City police, which was organized with the intent of stopping radical activity by communist.
-Furthermore, due to her position as the secretary of the Comité Central, Jiménez was able to travel to the Soviet Union, and other comunists countries.
+Within the Communist Party, specifically the Communist Youth League, she was able to become the secretary of the party's Comité Central (The central Committee).
+Also, during her participation in a communist party named Central Campesina Independiente and Frente Electoral del Pueblo (Central Peasant Independent and Electoral Front of the People), Jiménez was arrested and detained during an operation by Mexico City police, which was organized with the intent of stopping radical activity by communists.
+Furthermore, due to her position as the secretary of the Comité Central, Jiménez was able to travel to the Soviet Union, and other communist countries.

 Feminist movement

 Jiménez's active participation in Mexico's feminist movements, specifically during the post-revolution and second wave, allowed the activist to support feminist issues such as the legalization of abortion, equality, and recognition.
-Still considered a communist activist, Jiménez moved on to become member and founder of, Union Nacional de Mujeres Mexicanas (UNMM).
+Still considered a communist activist, Jiménez moved on to become member and founder of, Unión Nacional de Mujeres Mexicanas (UNMM).
 During her time with the UNMM, she became the group's representative at the International Democratic Federation of Women (FDIM), which was stationed in Berlin.
 With the FDIM, Jiménez and others constantly worked on bulletins for the group.
 Then, in the late 1970s, she decided to form part of Mujeres en Acción Solidaria (Women in Solidarity Action).
 After becoming part of Mujeres en Acción Solidaria (MAS), Jiménez's activism began to shift focus onto feminism.
 Gabriela Aceves Sepulveda tells us that through Mujeres en Acción Solidaria, specifically after the march towards Mexico's Mother's Monument (May 9, 1971), a march which demanded a change in the manipulation of Mother's Day and women objectification of the media, Jiménez actively began documenting demonstrations.
 Another group that Jiménez decided to join, in 1972, was Movimiento Nacional de Mujeres (MNM).
 MNM was established by Esperanza Brito de Martí and other women, whom worked in broadcasting and print media industries such as Martha de la Lama.

 Furthering her involvement with the feminist world, Jiménez engaged in many feminist art collectives.
 Being part of feminist art collectives, according to Cecilia Fajardo-Hill, allowed Jiménez to question the discrimination in art that women faced.
 Her questioning, led her to produce work that mirrored personal experiences of women in the movement and creating exhibitions, which implemented the idea that one should challenge the patriarcal culture found in art.
 One of the feminist art organizations she became involved with was, Tlacuilas y Retrateras, founded by artist and feminist activist Mónica Mayer, which was one of the first feminist art collectives in its country and gained notoriety with its controversial work La fiesta de XV años.